BAsh2365/VT_Head_Coach_Change_Analysis_in_R/README.md

 https://www.r-bloggers.com/2019/03/a-gentle-introduction-to-shap-values-in-r/#google_vignette

-Use of Claude 4.5 Sonnet for organized data cleaning/collection, Use of GitHub Copilot for Code Assistance on Model fit (random forest ML)
+Use of Claude 4.5 Sonnet for organized data cleaning/collection, Use of GitHub Copilot for Code Assistance on Model fit (random forest ML), and Normalizing Predictors

 PDF files of VT stats and PSU stats can be found in this GitHub Repo